 Location: Kensington Pond, south-west corner of Centennial Park

-Project timing: Construction works starting April 2020
+Project timing: Construction works - April to October 2020

 Project owner: Transport for NSW